 So you’ve been thinking about getting a dog for sometime and cannot figure out which one to bring home.
-Add to your woes the harsh climate of the Indian subcontinent, your increasingly hectic lifestyle and space constraints and you start wondering where you are at all in a position to get one.
+Add to your woes the harsh climate of the Indian subcontinent, your increasingly hectic lifestyle and space constraints and you start wondering whether you are at all in a position to get one.

 However if you are sure you want to bring home a Dog and can provide for him the nourishment, shelter, healthcare and love he needs, we will help you pick up the right one.
-To get you started, here is a list of Top 10 Dog Breeds in India and why:
+To get you started, here is a list of Top 10 Dog Breeds that are popular in India and why:

 The ubiquitous Pomeranian, also lovingly called Pom or Pom Pom, are a toy breed of the Spitz classification and a direct descendants of the German Spitz type.

 Pomeranians are small dogs weighing 1.9–3.5 kilograms (4.2–7.7 lb) and standing 5 to 11 inches high at the withers They are compact but sturdy dogs with an abundant textured coat with a highly plumed tail set high and flat The top coat forms a ruff of fur on the neck, which Poms are well known for, and they also have a fringe of feathery hair on the hindquarters.

 Around 19th century Queen Victoria adopted a small red Pomeranian and founded a kennel club to exhibit this breed

 However they are heavy shedders given their coat density and do require regular grooming to prevent matting and shedding.